await-of/of/docs/results.md

 ---

-This is basic usage of library.
-Whatever happens this will swallow error.
+This is a basic usage of the library.
+Whatever happens, this will swallow error.

 ```javascript
 const promise = new Promise((resolve, _reject) => {